Don (franchise): Don (1978)

 Don, a wanted criminal, succumbs to his injuries in a police chase.
 Things take a turn when Vijay, a lookalike of Don, hired by DCP D'Silva, replaces him and tries to trace the details of his illegal activities.

-Don (reboot)
+Don (2006)

 Vijay, a lookalike of criminal kingpin Don, is hired by DCP D'Silva in order to find Don's secrets.
 But after D'Silva dies, Vijay struggles to reveal his real identity.

-Don 2
+Don 2 (2011)

 After dominating the Asian underworld, Don sets his eyes on the European criminal market.
 Caught between the Berlin mafia and law enforcement, Don tries to escape treachery and betrayal.